ingenious/async-methods/README.2.4.0.md

 #### .filter(fn, tolerant)

-*fn can be a normal function (synchronous operations) or an async function or generator (asynchronous operations)   An ES6 Class (anon or named) can be used using syntax .filter(methodName,class).*
+*fn can be a normal function (synchronous operations) or a generator (asynchronous operations)   An ES6 Class (anon or named) can be used using syntax .filter(methodName,class).*

 *Filter can be applied to objects and other entitites as well as arrays